HugeLabs/scenarios-helm/use/step4/text.md

 <details><summary></summary>

+### Making the annotation

-here is the code that calculates the checksum:
+Here is the code that calculates the checksum:

 ```text
 {{ include (print $.Template.BasePath "/configmap.yaml") . | sha256sum }}